Why use timebanking as a means of exchange?

 - Equality â€“ co-production starts from the idea that no one group or person is more important than any other group or person.
 So everyone is equal and everyone has assets to bring to the process.

-- Accessibility â€“ access needs to be recognised as a fundamental principle of co-production as the process needs to be accessible if everyone is going to take part on an equal basis.
-Accessibility is about ensuring that everyone has the same opportunity to take part in an activity fully, in the way that suits them best.
+- Accessibility â€“ access needs to be recognised as a fundamental principle of co-production; if the process is accessible, everyone can take part on an equal basis.
+Accessibility is about ensuring everyone has the same opportunity to take part in an activity in the way that suits them best.

-Time banks are therefore fantastic vehicles for achieving co-production between individuals, communities, and businesses.
+Time banks are fantastic vehicles for achieving co-production between individuals, communities, and businesses.

 Timebanking is a means of using the assets that lie dormant in people and organisations.
 By bringing these assets to life and allowing people equitable access to them, we no longer need to talk about a resource crisis.
-We can say that People Can!
+Together we can say that people can!